 - Billing method: Read-only instances use pay-as-you-go billing to reduce costs.

-- Region and zone: Read-only instances are in the same region as the master instance, but can be in a different zone from the master instance.
+- Region and zone: Read-only instances reside in the same region as the primary instance, but possibly in different zones.

-- Specifications and storage: Specifications and storage of read-only instances cannot be lower than those of the master instance.
+- Specifications and storage capacity: The specifications and storage capacity of read-only instances cannot be lower than those of the primary instance.

-- Network type: The network type of read-only instances can be different from that of the master instance.
+- Change the network type of an RDS PPAS instance: The network type of read-only instances can be different from that of the primary instance.

-- Whitelist: When read-only instances are created, they automatically copy the whitelist of the master instance, but the whitelists of read-only instances are independent.
-You can modify the whitelists of the read-only instances by referring to Configure a whitelist for an RDS PPAS instance.
+- IP address whitelist: While read-only instances are being created, they automatically replicate the IP address whitelists of the primary instance.
+However, the IP address whitelists on read-only instances are independent of the IP address whitelists that are configured on the primary instance.
+For more information about how to modify the whitelists of a read-only instance, see Configure a whitelist for an ApsaraDB RDS for PPAS instance.

-- Monitoring and alarms: You can monitor system performance indicators, including the disk capacity, IOPS, number of connections, and CPU usage.
+- Monitoring and alerting: You can monitor system performance metrics, such as the disk usage, input/output operations per second (IOPS), maximum number of connections, and CPU utilization.

 - Read-only instances do not support backup settings or manual backups.